Find Cheap Auto Insurance Quotes in Your Area

 Turo offers three packages of insurance coverage for drivers: Minimum, Standard and Premier.

-- Minimum coverage includes the state minimum for liability coverage in the state you're renting and a $3,000 deductible should the car be damaged or stolen.
+- Minimum coverage includes the state minimum for liability coverage in the state you're renting and a $3,000 deductible if the car is damaged or stolen.

 - Standard coverage includes the state minimum for liability coverage and lowers the damage deductible to $500.